Image courtesy of Faithlife Media.

 Today, I want to show you four things I wish I knew Logos could do years ago.
 If this is your first introduction to Logos, a simple explanation: Logos is software you can download to your computer or mobile devices that combines resources (Bibles, books, courses, and more) with specific tools built to help you understand God’s Word more thoroughly.

-Keep reading to learn more about a few tools in Logos 8 (huge discount through May 15) and how they can enrich your time in God’s Word, fuel your ministry, and encourage healthy Bible intake habits.
+Keep reading to learn more about a few tools in Logos and how they can enrich your time in God’s Word, fuel your ministry, and encourage healthy Bible intake habits.

 1. Do inductive Bible study